 All-Stars is an extracurricular activity offered by the EPGSL.
-It's an entirely different experience and season than the regular season is.
+It's an entirely different experience and season than the regular season.

-If your not sure what your daughter's league age is the chart is ABOVE.
+If you're not sure what your daughter's league age is, see the 2023 Little League Age Chart below.

-Cost is $125 and the fee must be paid immeditaley to the manager when accepting being on the team.
-The league does except post dated checks up to July 7.
+Cost is $150 and the fee must be paid immediately to the manager when accepting being on the team.

 Some players, depending on their league age (see Structure below), are eligible to tryout for two teams during a given season.
 However, a player may practice with and participate on only ONE tournament team during a given season.
 The exception to that would be if there were multiple teams, and for some reason one of the other teams needed players to complete a game because of injury or for whatever reason.

-Players participating in Travel Ball at the time of All-Stars shall not be considered for tournament teams.
+Players participating in Travel Ball for another organization at the time of All-Stars shall not be considered for tournament teams.

 Rosters will be posted on the league’s website.
 Because a player makes an all-star roster, that does not guarantee the player of making the team.
-All players and their parents must make a commitment to the all-star manager for the time that the tournaments will be taking place before officially making the team.
+All players and their parents must make a commitment to the all-star manager for the time that the tournaments will take place before officially making the team.
 Each tournament team is different and each manager will make those decisions individually.
 For the most part if you participate on an all-star team it will cover the end of June and most of July or mid-July.
 Managers may or may not be able to work around your vacation plans.
-If teams parcipate in the State or International Tournaments managers would probably want a full committment for those tournaments.
+If teams participate in the State or International Tournaments, managers will likely want a full commitment for those tournaments.

 All stars is often a series of “firsts.”
 All-Stars is the first experience of truly competitive athletics for many girls.
 It is the first time to play before large crowds (several hundred at the district level, as many as ten thousand at the regional finals).
 It is the first time many children feel the pressure to perform and win.
 All-Stars is also the first time many players are not the best player on the team.
 They must learn to sit on the bench, contribute when given a limited opportunity, and share the success the team achieves.
 These “firsts” are challenging for every player, and their parents.
 This can create a significant learning experience.